 Modern day Xenia is a pleasant city when it is not being ravaged by devastatingly violent tornadoes.
 Hundreds of lives have been claimed by tornado spurts over the years, including tragic storms in 1974, 1989, and as recently as 2000.

 Each year, the annual Dayton Hamvention is held at the Greene County Fairgrounds in Xenia.
 Despite evoking images of piles of pork, the Hamvention is actually an enthusiastic gathering of approximately 20,000 amateur radio fanatics.

-Miller, Finney, McKeown & Baker, Attorneys At Law & the Xenia Community
+Miller, Finney & McKeown LLC & the Xenia Community

-Founded in 1894, Miller, Finney, McKeown & Baker, Attorneys At Law is one the longest-standing businesses in Ohio still in operation.
+Founded in 1894, Miller, Finney & McKeown LLC is one the longest-standing businesses in Ohio still in operation.
 For over 120 years, the firm has provided needed legal counsel in a variety of practice areas.
-Current partners Noel McKeown and Christ Theodor offer representation in the areas of estate planning and probate, criminal defense, family law and domestic relations, civil litigation, business law and entity formation, personal injury, and real estate law.
+Senior partners Noel McKeown offer representation in the areas of estate planning and probate, criminal defense, civil litigation, business law and entity formation, personal injury, and real estate law.
 If you are in need of principled and reliable legal help, contact our office today to schedule a free consultation.